MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 - **Using on-premises PSTN connectivity for hybrid users?** If so, you only need to assign a **Phone System** license.
 You should **NOT** assign a Calling Plan.

-- **Latency after assigning licenses**: Because of the latency between Office 365 and Skype for Business Online, it can possibly take up to 24 hours for a user to be assigned a Calling Plan after you assign a license.
-If after 24 hours the user isn't assigned a Calling Plan, please [Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+- **Latência após a atribuição de licenças**: por causa da latência entre o Microsoft 365 ou o Office 365 e o Skype for Business Online, pode levar até 24 horas para que um usuário receba um plano de chamada após a atribuição de uma licença.
+Se após 24 horas, o usuário não estiver atribuído a um plano de chamadas, [entre em contato com o suporte para produtos empresariais-ajuda para administradores](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - **Error messages**: You will get an error message if you haven't purchased the correct number of licenses.
 If you need to buy more Calling Plan licenses, choose **Buy more**.